 Kalama Park is located at 1910 South Kihei Road.
 Home to “the cove” surf spot, beach volleyball courts, a roller-skating rink, a skatepark, basketball and tennis courts, two baseball fields, picnic pavilions, and a playground designed for younger kids, Kalama Park always has something going on.

 Every evening people gather for pick-up games of volleyball, basketball, and soccer.
-The roller-skating rink is a favorite among local kids and offers inexpensive skate rentals and free public skating Wednesday night from six to eight PM, and Saturday nights from six to nine PM (at the time of this publication).
+The roller-skating rink is a favorite among local kids and offers inexpensive skate rentals and free public skating Wednesday nights from six to eight PM, and Saturday nights from six to nine PM (at the time of this publication).
 There are bathrooms, changing rooms, and outdoor showers, and across the street are plenty of good shopping and dining locales.

 Hawaiian Islands Humpback Whale National Marine Sanctuary

 Located at 726 South Kihei Road, the Humpback Whale National Marine Sanctuary is a great place to learn more about the giant marine mammals that call Maui home every winter.
 A division of the National Oceanic and Atmospheric Administration (NOAA), the sanctuary has an educational center with exhibits and scientists on staff to answer questions.
 The building is also located near several native Hawaiian fish ponds, important cultural sites for the Hawaiian people.
 Call (800) 831-4888.

 Beaches for Kids